-In accordance with ASC 606-10-32-21, the Company measures the estimated fair value of noncash consideration at contract inception, which is the same time the block reward and transaction fee is earned and the performance obligation to the requester and the network is fulfilled by successfully validating the applicable block of transactions.
-The Company applies the quoted spot rate for bitcoin determined using the Company's primary trading platform for bitcoin at the time the block reward and transaction fee is earned to measure revenues
+In accordance with ASC 606-10-32-21, the Company measures the estimated fair value of noncash consideration at contract inception, which is at the time the block reward and transaction fee is earned and the performance obligation to the requester and the network is fulfilled by successfully validating the applicable block of transactions.
+The Company applies the quoted spot rate for bitcoin determined using the Company's primary trading platform for bitcoin at the time the block reward and transaction fee is earned to measure revenues.

-Expenses associated with providing the bitcoin transaction verification services to the customers, such as rent, electricity cost, and transaction fees and block rewards are recorded as cost of revenues.
-Depreciation on digital asset mining equipment is recorded as a component of cost of revenues.
+Expenses associated with providing the bitcoin transaction verification services to the customers, such as hosting fees, electricity costs, and related fees are recorded as cost of revenues.
+Depreciation on digital asset mining equipment is also recorded as a component of cost of revenues.